Home - Okeechobee - South Central Florida Life

 Read the latest print edition here.

-This week’s Pets of the Week are a mix of adorable puppies and cats.
+This week’s Pets of the Week are a mix of adorable dogs and cats.

-Arys Gil Henriquez of Belle Glade has been named to the spring 2023 Dean’s List at Rockford...

 LAKE KISSIMMEE -- An innovative water treatment company is taking on the challenge of getting the muck out of a Florida lake.